-Send Authentication number in From header Disabled When enabled, the last redirecting [See 2 below] or transferring number will be sent in the From header.
+Send Authentication number in From header Disabled When enabled, the last redirecting or transferring number will be sent in the From header.
 If the calling number is not an OpenScape Voice subscriber number or the redirecting number is not an OpenScape Voice subscriber number, a default Home DN identity may be sent.
-Send Authentication number in Diversion header Disabled When enabled, the last redirecting [See 2 below] or transferring number will be sent in the Diversion header.
+Send Authentication number in Diversion header Disabled When enabled, the last redirecting or transferring number will be sent in the Diversion header.
 If the calling number is not an OpenScape Voice subscriber number or the redirecting number is not an OpenScape Voice subscriber number, a default Home DN identity may be sent.
 Attribute used in conjunction with "Do not send Diversion header".
 Best Effort SRTP Automatic When set to Disabled, OSCV will remove any SRTP media stream from the SDP offer sent to the endpoint.
 This is necessary for Service Providers that cannot handle an SDP offer with an SRTP stream.
 If an SBC is used between OSCV and the Service Provider then mediation between SRTP and RTP can be provided by the SBC and this endpoint parameter does not have to be set to disabled.
 Automatic Collect Call Blocking Supported Disabled When set, OSCV will invoke Collect Call Blocking SIP signaling procedures as required for PSTN interworking in Brasil.
-Accept billing number Disabled When enabled, a charge number received in a X-Siemens-CDR header field of a SIP INVITE or REFER request (for blind call transfer) will be included as the "ANI/Billing number" (field13.) of the CDR for the call.In addition the number plan, rate area, and code/toll restriction services associated with this party will also be used to process the call.
+Accept billing number Disabled When enabled, a charge number received in a X-Siemens-CDR header field of a SIP INVITE or REFER request (for blind call transfer) will be included as the "ANI/Billing number" (field13.) of the CDR for the call.In addition the number plan, rate area, and code/ toll restriction services associated with this party will also be used to process the call.
 Transfer Handoff Disabled When enabled REFER requests from OSCV subscribers are passed to the endpoint i.e. OSCV 'proxies' the transfer request.
-Allow Sending of Insecure Referred-By Header Disabled When enabled, OpenScape Voice will sent a Referred-By header field for calls transferred to this endpoint.